Bachelor of Science in Accounting

 This course focuses on the usefulness and limitations of statistical processes and their present day applications.
 Topics include: descriptive statistics, probability theory and distributions, sampling, hypothesis testing, regression, and correlation models.
 Students will focus on problem formulation, technique selection and results interpretation.
 It is strongly recommended that College Math be taken prior to this course.

 Business Core (35)

-An examination of the analytical tools used to manage and control finances.
-Concepts studied include: the acquisition and oversight of working capital; intermediate and long-term financing; and the cost of capital and capital budgeting.
-Prerequisites: BSC 401 or Principles of Accounting course, and BC 303 Interpreting Statistics and Data.
+Financing Organizations is an examination of the analytical tools used to manage and control finances.
+Concepts studied include the acquisition and oversight of working capital, intermediate and long-term financing, and the cost of capital and capital budgeting.

 This course investigates dilemmas that routinely plague organizations as well as possible solutions to these dilemmas.
 Topics include diversity within the organization; conflict and negotiation; perception, motivation and reinforcement; leadership roles throughout the organization; human resource management and team building.